BurlapTV/Chat-Commands/README.md

 Command | Explanation
 --------| -----------
-!deaths | Adds a death to our counter
+!death | Adds a death to our counter
 !crash | Adds a crash to our counter
 !savegame | Saves our game
 !loadgame | Loads our game